faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 The actual problem was the computer was near a window next to an estuary where ships passed by.
 At high tide, a military ship would sail past and its RADAR would disrupt the electronics and cause a crash.

-This folklore story was told to Sun Microsystems Answer Center engineers in the UK during Kepner-Tregoe formal problem solving training.
+This folklore story was told to Sun Microsystems\index{trademark!Sun Microsystems} Answer Center engineers in the UK during Kepner-Tregoe\index{trademark!Kepner-Tregoe} formal problem solving training.

 ### Bus Noise Crash